nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add task
+1. User requests to add task with minimum input `TASKNAME`
 2. Task Manager adds task and displays the new list of tasks Use case ends.